 I can’t say enough about the calm, certain, masculine vibe coming off of Propatriarchy’s account.
 No complaining there.
 Only leadership.
 It’s inspiring.
 This is what I wish for men.
 For all of us.

 I talked about Frames.
 It is my hope that we hold each other to this level of ownership over our lives.
-That we solidify the “frame” that we can start with a clean vision of what we want, what we expect of women in our care, and build exactly that.
+That we solidify the “frame” that we start with a clean vision of what we want, what we expect of women in our care, and then build exactly that.
 First, see it.
 Feel it.
 Then be it.
 Make that frame solid.
 Then push that frame out.
 Extend that level of consciousness with such certainty that the women around you feel you to your roots.
 Capture their attention and their faith.
 Then lead them.
 And they will melt inside the solid walls of your mindset, your dedication, your hard work, your wise decisions.

 And they will love you for it.